Desex your dog

 The Best Dog Trust – Desexing Programme Overview

-We offer free dog desexing for eligible dog owners in Whangārei and Kaipara Districts.
-Please read the info below before applying.
+We offer free dog desexing for eligible dog owners in Wellsford, Whangārei and Kaipara Districts.
+Please read the info below before applying:

 Who can apply-

-You live in the Whangārei or Kaipara District Council area.
+You live in the Whangārei or Kaipara District Council areas or Wellsford (Nnorth of Dome Valley).

 -